 Occasionally, there can be a cause to correct the blockchain, and in such cases a hard fork becomes necessary.

 It may be easiest to understand what a hard fork does to the blockchain by thinking about it visually.
 A hard fork is not simply a divergence of some kind, but rather a true split in the chain.
 Imagine the blockchain as a length of rope with knots tied in it to represent individual blocks.
 The rope goes on and on, one knot after the next.

-When a hard fork occurs, it’s as if a second length of rope has been tied to the first, beginning at the gap between two knots and then continuing off in its own direction, with its own knots.
-Of course, this is all just symbolic; in reality a blockchain’s only appearance is essentially as a giant list of letters and numbers.
+When a hard fork occurs, it’s as if the second length of rope has been tied to the first, beginning at the gap between two knots and then continuing off in its own direction, with its own knots.
+Of course, this is all just symbolic; in reality, a blockchain’s only appearance is essential as a giant list of letters and numbers.
 But this sort of visual representation can help you realize what really happens when a hard fork occurs.